intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `--conf spark.pyspark.python`: set the Python location in conda archive as each executor's Python environment.

-#### 6.2.2 K8s Cluster
+#### 7.2.2 K8s Cluster

 * On the __Develop Node__:
-1. Upload the conda archive to NFS.
+1. Upload the conda archive to NFS:
     ```bash
     docker cp <containerID>:/path/to/environment.tar.gz /bigdl/nfsdata
     ```
-2. Upload the example Python file to NFS.
+2. Upload the example Python file to NFS:
     ```bash
     cp /path/to/train.py /bigdl/nfsdata
     ```
-3. Upload the extra Python dependency files to NFS.
+3. Upload the extra Python dependency files to NFS:
     ```bash
     cp /path/to/model.py /bigdl/nfsdata
     ```